25 Sources

 AMD reveals its new Instinct MI350 and MI400 series AI chips, along with a comprehensive AI roadmap spanning GPUs, networking, software, and rack architectures, in a bid to compete with Nvidia in the rapidly growing AI chip market.

-Advanced Micro Devices (AMD) has made a significant leap in the artificial intelligence (AI) chip market, unveiling its next-generation AI chips and a comprehensive roadmap that directly challenges Nvidia's dominance.
-At its "Advancing AI" event, AMD CEO Lisa Su presented the company's ambitious plans to compete in the rapidly growing AI infrastructure sector 12.
+Advanced Micro Devices (AMD) has made a significant leap in the artificial intelligence (AI) chip market, unveiling its next-generation AI chips and a comprehensive roadmap that spans GPUs, networking, software, and rack architectures.
+This move is seen as a direct challenge to Nvidia's dominance in the rapidly growing AI chip sector 12.

 Source: TechSpot

-AMD is also focusing on energy efficiency, claiming to have exceeded its five-year goal of improving AI training and high-performance computing node efficiency by 38x, surpassing the initial 30x target.
-The company has set a bold goal to increase rack-scale energy efficiency by 20x compared to 2024 levels by 2030 5.
+AMD has also emphasized its commitment to energy efficiency, claiming to have exceeded its five-year goal of improving AI training and high-performance computing node efficiency by 38x, surpassing the initial 30x target 5.

 Summarized by